 We’re bringing avalanche education to you!
-Join us for our unique, convenient split course experience in either Boulder or Denver and let us accommodate your work schedule.
-This AIARE 1 Avalanche Education course will meet in the classroom for three hours Tuesday and Thursday evenings (in either Denver or Boulder) before reconvening in Estes Park over the weekend.
+Join us for our unique, convenient “split” course experience in either Boulder or Denver and let us accommodate your work schedule.
+This AIARE 1 Avalanche training course will meet in the classroom for three hours Tuesday and Thursday evenings (in either Denver or Boulder) before reconvening in Estes Park over the weekend.

 The AIARE 1 Split Course is a four-day / 24-hour introduction to avalanche hazard management.